 In the first two Stadium games, a Pokémon with a certain pattern in its nickname (reversed syllables, one syllable followed or preceded by another word, etc.) changed the creature's color.
 It's pretty fun trying to figure out what patterns will cause what changes.

 Completing the Master Cup in the original with a Pikachu in your party will give the player an opportunity to make Pikachu learn Surf.
-When Pikachu uses surf in the game, it will use a surfboard to use surf.
-In Pokémon Yellow, the overworld surfing sprite will change to Pikachu on a surfboard.
-It will also allow the player to play an Excite Bike clone called "Pikachu's Beach" in a house south of Fushia City.
-As a Call Back to this, in Battle Revolution, Surfing Pikachu can be unlocked as a mystery gift by completing the game.
+When Pikachu uses Surf in the game, it will use a surfboard in the move animation.
+In Pokémon Yellow, the overworld Surfing sprite will change to Pikachu on a surfboard.
+It will also allow the player to play an Excite Bike clone called "Pikachu's Beach" in a house south of Fuschia City.
+As a Call Back to this, in Battle Revolution, Surfing Pikachu can be unlocked as a Mystery Gift by completing the game.

 Flawless Victory: Completing a match without losing a Pokémon gives you a continue.
 Building them up the early matches is quite helpful.

 Flying Seafood Special: Some water Pokémon summoned into battle fall into this, especially the fish-like ones, who float aboveground as if they were in an aquarium (except, of course, for Magikarp...).

 Luck-Based Mission: The "Challenge" Cup, which randomly generates your team (NOT your opponent's).